craftercms/docs/source/developers/in-context-editing-ftl.rst

 --------------
 Studio support contains various tools that allow developers to integrate and enable Crafter CMS’s In-Context Editing (ICE) features.
 It's important to understand that these macros *ONLY RENDER IN PREVIEW* and *DO NOT* add additional structure to your markup.
 It only adds attributes to your markup (i.e. no additional elements will be inserted to your HTML tree).
 A minimal amount of JavaScript/CSS is injected in to your page to enable ICE controls on your marked sections.

-The previous template markup for Studio support still works however the new markup generates cleaner code and exposes new features.

 .. note::
    If your ``cstudio-support.ftl`` uses ``siteContext.overlayCallback`` to check if Engine is running in preview mode, please update your file to use ``modePreview`` instead as ``siteContext.overlayCallback`` and related classes are being discontinued in Engine.